kellerza/sunsynk/README.md

-# Sunsynk Inverters
+# Deye/Sunsynk Inverters

-This repo enables access to Sunsynk Hybrid Inverter through a Python 3 library.
+This repo enables access to Deye Hybrid Inverters & Deye branded inverters like Sunsynk through a Python 3 library.
 It also provides an Add-On that can be installed in the Home Assistant OS.

 See <https://www.sunsynk.org/> for more information on Sunsynk inverters.